stream6650-arch/customer-churn-ml-demo/README.md

 # Customer Churn Prediction — ML Demo

-> A visual, reproducible classification demo for AI / data science teaching.
+> A visual, reproducible classification demo for AI / data science.
 > **Synthetic data · No API key · No company data**

 ## What this project demonstrates